• Level of education

 Recommended prerequisites:

-- Chemistry of solutions: acid-base, redox, complexation, and precipitation equilibria in aqueous solution
+- Solution chemistry: acid-base, redox, complexation, and precipitation equilibria in aqueous solutions

 Read more